bsmith89/human-gut-diversity-manuscript/manuscript.md

 the principle of competitive exclusion, since it is based on the reciprocally negative interactions between two species which depend on the same limiting resource.
+It has been further refined to the statement: $n$ species cannot coexist on fewer than $n$ resources, niches, or limiting factors [various authors, for a review see Armstrong 1980].
 The growth of one population necessarily leads to the decline of the other, ultimately leading to its extinction.
 At equilibrium, only the better competitor is able to persist [Volterra;].

+-  Examples of exclusionary relationships between species in the gut [Faust2012a]

 While exceptions to this principle are frequently suggested [Koch 1974?], and many cases of stable coexistence have been robustly described,